GalymTem/PULSE_2/README.md

 All analytics rely on **2+ table JOINs**, designed to answer meaningful business questions such as:
 - Revenue share by genre
 - Top-performing artists by total revenue
-- Average order value by country
+- average revenue by category
-- Monthly revenue growth trend
+- line revenue 2010-1014
-- Track duration distribution
+- histogram invoice value distribution
 - Correlation between price and duration (top genres)

 ### Static Reporting (matplotlib)